Curried Function Types in TypeScript

 - The

-- No runtime code generation is required; this is purely a type-level challenge.
+- No runtime code is required; only the type definition is needed.

 Notes